msoral/limit_order_book/README.md

 #### Performance

 - Write performance tests that can run at different targets
-- Visualize the run time of critical parts of the program to easily identify bottlenecks.
+- Visualize the performance metrics of critical parts of the program to easily identify bottlenecks.